-PillowPlugin.write(image, \, mode='RGB', format=None, \\kwargs) Write an ndimage to the URI specified in path.
+PillowPlugin.write(image: numpy.ndarray, \, mode=None, format=None, \\kwargs) Write an ndimage to the URI specified in path.

 If the URI points to a file on the current host and the file does not yet exist it will be created.
 If the file exists already, it will be appended if possible; otherwise, it will be replaced.